 To assist many of their customers, many lenders started working with their customers to help with forbearance.
 This is a system where the mortgage holder and the lender agree to some relief measures, including deferring or making lower payments for a certain period.

 Even though some renters and mortgage holders got relief in 2020, these protections will come to an end at some point.
-The National Council of State Housing Agencies (NCSHA) reports that, by January 2021, landlords will be owed up to $34 billion in unpaid rent.
-In that case, it becomes clear that 2021 will still be a challenging year for many.
+The National Council of State Housing Agencies (NCSHA) reported that, by January 2021, landlords will be owed up to $34 billion in unpaid rent.
+If that were the case, it is clear that 2021 will still be a challenging year for many.

-The Executive Director of NCSHA, Stockton Williams, says that the above “analysis is more proof that a huge wave of evictions and additional financial pain will crash on the American economy soon unless Congress authorizes emergency aid to renters.”
+The Executive Director of NCSHA, Stockton Williams says that the above “analysis is more proof that a huge wave of evictions and additional financial pain will crash on the American economy soon unless Congress authorizes emergency aid to renters.”
+While the renter situation is very serious, the situation for mortgage borrowers in forbearance is less serious.
+According to Barry Habib of MBS Highway, many people opted for forbearance even though they did not need it, and many borrowers in forbearance will be able to sell their homes without letting them go into foreclosure because so many now have substantial equity and because the housing market is so strong.

 The Verdict for 2021